Colombia, ELN rebels start six-month ceasefire

 BOGOTA, Aug 3 (Reuters) - A six-month ceasefire between Colombia's government and the National Liberation Army (ELN) rebel group began on Thursday, representing the most solid progress to date for President Gustavo Petro's ambitious plans to end the country's 60-year conflict.

-The ceasefire, set to run until February, is the product of ongoing peace talks between the ELN and the government, which restarted last year in hopes of ending the group's part in the conflict, which has killed at least 450,000 people.
+The ceasefire, set to run until the end of January 2024, is the product of ongoing peace talks between the ELN and the government, which restarted last year in hopes of ending the group's part in the conflict that has killed at least 450,000 people.

+"Welcome to peace," Petro told the inauguration of a committee meant to ensure civil society participation in the talks.
-"The ELN central command orders all units to suspend offensive operations against the armed forces, police and security organizations of the Colombian state," the group's top commander, Eliecer Herlinto Chamorro - better known by his nom de guerre Antonio Garcia - said in a video on Monday.

-The ELN will continue to defend itself during the ceasefire if needed, Garcia added.
+Top ELN commander Eliecer Herlinto Chamorro - better known by his nom de guerre Antonio Garcia - ordered the suspension of offensive operations in a video on Monday but said the group would continue to defend itself during the ceasefire if needed.

-The government's high peace commissioner, Danilo Rueda, on Tuesday said the ceasefire would prevent violence and human rights abuses like kidnappings.
+The government's high peace commissioner, Danilo Rueda, had said on Tuesday the ceasefire would safeguard civilians and protect them from crimes like kidnapping.

-"The civilian population can rest easy during the period of the ceasefire," Rueda said.

-Petro and the negotiating teams are set to inaugurate a committee meant to guarantee the presence of civil society at the talks later on Thursday.
+But ELN leader Aureliano Carbonell told journalists on Thursday the group's financing activities -- which the government says include kidnapping, extortion, drug trafficking and illegal mining -- will not stop.

 The ELN negotiations have advanced further than any of Petro's other peace-building efforts.